dtube/avalon/README.md

 curl -H "Content-type:application/json" --data '{"peer" : "ws://localhost:6001"}' http://localhost:3001/addPeer
 ```

+## More ways to use Avalon

-## MongoDB Storage
+### MongoDB Storage
 Avalon saves the state of the chain into mongodb after each block.
 You can easily query mongodb directly to get any data you want, that wouldn't be provided by the API itself.
 ```
 mongo <db_name>
 db.accounts.findOne({name:'master'})
 db.blocks.findOne({_id: 0})
 ```
+However be sure not to write to any collection used by avalon in this database (namely the accounts, blocks and contents).
+If you do, your node will irremediably fork sooner or later.

-## Elastic Search Storage
+### Elastic Search Storage
 Avalon can also copy the accounts and contents into an elastic search database with [monstache](https://github.com/rwynn/monstache).
 A configuration file for monstache is provided in the root of this repository.
-Once running you can query it like so :
+Once running you can do text queries on accounts or contents like so:

 ```
 # search contents